 - Avianca LifeMiles — useful for simple Star Alliance routings, especially in markets where pricing is better than through Air Canada Aeroplan

-- British Airways Executive Club — great for short haul redemptions, and the 40% transfer bonus is huge, though the program is also known for devaluing without notice
+- British Airways Executive Club — great for short haul redemptions, as well as for some partner long haul redemptions

 - Virgin Atlantic Flying Club — most useful for All Nippon Airways first and business class redemptions, which is a real sweet spot of the program